NV Energy and Solar Net Metering: The Past, Present and Future

 Nevada’s best year for solar produced 100 megawatts.
 This trend has continued, decreasing buyback rates by seven percent each year until it reaches the floor rate of 75 percent.
 Nevadans who purchase solar in one of these tiers will keep their net metering rate for 20 years.

 Those who installed solar between June 2019 and June 2020 made it into the 81 percent rate for all their excess energy until 2040.
-Now the last tier at 75 percent has opened up.
-Once filled, the net metering rate will stay at 75 percent until modified by legislation.
+Now the last tier at 75 percent has opened up and will stay there until modified by legislation.
 However, those who purchase battery backup won’t have to worry about net metering changes in the future.

-All of Go Solar Group’s systems work with our levels of battery backup, which should decrease worry about the solar array’s ability to integrate with batteries down the road.
-Regardless of whether the customer purchases a home battery or emergency battery backup, it provides peace of mind when the grid goes down, and that’s something of which everyone could use.
+All of Go Solar Group’s systems work with our levels of battery backup, decreasing worry about the solar array’s ability to integrate with batteries down the road.
+Regardless of whether the customer purchases a home battery or emergency battery backup, it provides peace of mind when the grid goes down, and that’s something everyone could use.